Taijasi-Kaveri/-Password-Manager-Chrome-Extension/README.md

 ## Technologies Used
-i.
-HTML
+1. HTML
-ii.
-CSS
+2. CSS
-iii.
-JavaScript
+3. JavaScript
-iv.
-Alpha Vantage API
+4. Alpha Vantage API

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 You can also submit bug reports or feature requests by creating a new issue.